TimotejFasiang/StampGuard/README.md

-# StampVerifier
+# StampGuard

-StampVerifier is a desktop application designed to detect fraud and fake stamps from Czechoslovakia.
+StampGuard is a desktop application designed to detect fraud and fake stamps from Czechoslovakia.
 It utilizes algorithms to analyze and verify the authenticity of stamps based on various criteria.

 ## Features